It was just a week ago that Odubel Herrera showed signs of breaking out of a lengthy slump with a two-hit game in a win over the Colorado Rockies.

 "Bet on me," said Herrera, showing confidence that he was about to heat up.

 Herrera was right.
 He's hot again.
-He had three hits Wednesday afternoon, including the big one, a tie-breaking, solo homer in the bottom of seventh that lifted the Phillies to a tense 4-3 victory and their first series win over the St. Louis Cardinals since 2014.
+He had three hits Wednesday afternoon, including the big one, a tie-breaking, solo homer in the bottom of the seventh that lifted the Phillies to a tense 4-3 victory and their first series win over the St. Louis Cardinals since 2014.
 The Phillies were able to win the series despite blowing leads in all three games.

 The Phillies' beleaguered bullpen had a successful day with Austin Davis, Edubray Ramos, Victor Arano and Adam Morgan combining on three scoreless innings.
 Ramos got five important outs.
 Morgan came on for the final two outs of the game after Arano gave up a one-out double.